scipy-conference/scipy_proceedings/papers/mellissa_cross_p/mellissa_cross_p.rst

 However, the TrajectoryGroup (``trajgroup``) and its member Trajectories must be reloaded for the clipped trajectory files to become available for clustering.

 Once the INFILE is created, the user must open HYSPLIT to run the cluster analysis and assign trajectories to clusters.
-Advice concerning the determination of the nubmer of clusters (along with all other HYSPLIT aspects) is available in the HYSPLIT manual.
-Assigning trajectories to clusters will create a file called 'CLUSLIST_3' or some other number corresponding to the number of clusters created.
+Advice concerning the determination of the nubmer of clusters (along with all other HYSPLIT aspects) is available in the HYSPLIT manual [Hes99]_.
+Assigning trajectories to clusters will create a file called 'CLUSLIST_3' or some other number corresponding to the number of clusters specified by the user.
 This file indicates the distribution of Trajectories in the TrajectoryGroup among clusters, and is used to create Cluster instances contained in a ClusterGroup:

 .. code-block:: python